-Fire departments have been required to track records around patient care, fire incidents, and personnel for decades, but changes in regulatory requirements and available technology have driven RMS technology to rapidly evolve.
-Unfortunately, not all vendors have responded to these changes with viable solutions, and more and more fire departments are looking for the opportunity to replace their existing applications with s new solution.
-Though there is always risk when switching software, there are many benefits worth considering when replacing your RMS.
+Fire departments have been required to track records around patient care, fire incidents, and personnel for decades, but changes in regulatory requirements and available technology have driven records management systems to rapidly evolve.
+Unfortunately, not all vendors have responded to these changes with viable solutions, and more and more fire departments are looking for the opportunity to replace their existing applications with a new solution.
+Though there is always risk involved in switching software, there are many benefits worth considering when replacing your RMS.

-These next two posts will take fire departments through the opportunities and risks of switching RMS.
+These next two posts will take fire departments through the opportunities and risks of switching records management software.
 First, we will discuss the benefits that best-of-breed RMS applications are delivering now.
 The second post will discuss some best practices to help guide vendor selection activities which will prepare you to mitigate the risks for an RMS initiative.

 A lot has changed in the last ten or fifteen years, in terms of NEMSIS and NFIRS requirements, but also technology.
 It no longer makes sense for firefighters to be constrained to perform all incident reporting at one terminal per department.
 Fire agencies and the public want accurate, instant reports and data; the expectation is that data should be free to flow seamlessly to and from the field.

 Another factor is reporting and analytics, having a deeper look into what your department is doing, personnel, incidents, how many incidents and what type.
 From the EMS side, it can be making sure your paramedics are correctly tracking narcotics in ambulances or making sure you have an accurate record of what was used and for what patient.
 Old RMS was incapable of facilitating these tasks, which are now a part of the job.
 Also, fire leaders increasingly feel a duty to provide richer reporting to their constituents and governing bodies but they struggle to get meaningful data from their legacy applications.